 Not only will it cause internal conflict in your water, but it can also cause the water to attack the metal components of the pool.
 This will damage them and make them the perfect host for algae growth.

 Calcium hardness is what causes the water to be soft, hard, or neutral.
 Consider when you go somewhere new and the water in the shower just has a different feeling to it.
 When you start to air dry your hair, you may notice the texture feels different.
 It can even begin to curl or straighten in a way you are not used to.
 Water hardness or softness is what causes this to occur.

 If your calcium hardness is low, it means your water is soft and needs additional calcium.
 This calcium can be found in the plaster of the pool, which can be rather problematic.
 The finish of your pool may begin to show signs of pitting.

-You want your pool or spa to last a long time, so this is why it is imperative to take the necessary precautions in testing your water.
+You want your pool or spa to last a long time, so it’s imperative to take the necessary precautions in testing your pool water.

-It is important to follow the directions of any testing kit you utilize as each test may follow a certain time limit.
+It is important to follow the directions of any pool testing kit you utilize, as each test may follow a certain time limit.
 In addition, it is crucial that you look at the big picture.
-If your chlorine levels are off, chances are your other levels will be too.
+If your chlorine levels are off, chances are, your other levels will be too.
 Being mindful of how components interact with one another will help you while running tests.

 There are a few ways you can run them, too.